danja/dreamachine/devlog.md

+**2022-08-12**

+To try putting something on the DreamMachineWaves core, set up a timer to flash LEDs.
+Works a treat, at least up to 440Hz (tested with earpiece & guitar tuner!).

+Code in LightWave class, derived from https://github.com/espressif/arduino-esp32/blob/master/libraries/ESP32/examples/Timer/RepeatTimer/RepeatTimer.ino

 **2022-08-11**

 LATER : got the encoder a bit closer, good enough for now.
 Split the processes off between the 2 ESP32 cores : DreamachineUI, DreamachineWaves